-Alzamend Neuro is a company focused on the facilitation of bringing technologies to market which help with the treatment, prevention or cure of Alzheimer's.
+Alzamend is a company focused on the facilitation of bringing technologies to market which help with the treatment, prevention or cure of Alzheimer's.

-On May 1, 2016, we obtained a royalty-bearing, exclusive worldwide license from the University of South Florida Research Foundation, Inc. (the Licensor"), to a mutant-peptide immunotherapy that is designed to be used both as a vaccine and prophylactic against Alzheimer's.
-This treatment, known as AL002 (formerly known as CAO22W), has transitioned from early stage development to an extensive program of preclinical study and evaluation with an anticipated completion date at the end of December 2019.
+On May 1, 2016, we obtained a royalty-bearing, exclusive worldwide license from the University of South Florida Research Foundation, Inc. (the Licensor"), to a mutantpeptide immunotherapy that is designed to be used as a vaccine or prophylactic against Alzheimer's.
+This treatment, known as AL002 (formerly known as CAO22W), has transitioned from early stage development to an extensive program of preclinical study and evaluation with an anticipated completion date in the fourth quarter of calendar year 2020.
 AL002 will require extensive clinical evaluation, regulatory review and approval, significant marketing efforts and substantial investment before it can provide us with any revenue.
-We plan to file an Investigational New Drug Application ("IND") with the United States Food and Drug Administration (the "FDA") with respect to AL002 in the second quarter of 2020 and prepare to conduct a Phase 1 Clinical Trial in the latter half of 2020.
+We plan to file an Investigational New Drug ("IND") application with the United States Food and Drug Administration (the "FDA") with respect to AL002 in the fourth quarter of calendar year 2020 and prepare to conduct a Phase 1 Clinical Trial in the fourth quarter of calendar year 2020.